telerik/document-processing-docs/knowledge-base/remove-hyperlinks-radflowdocument.md

 ## Description

-This article demonstrates a sample approach how to remove hyperlinks from text in an HTML document using the [RadFlowDocument]({%slug radwordsprocessing-model-radflowdocument%}) from [RadWordsProcessing]({%slug radwordsprocessing-overview%})].
+This article demonstrates a sample approach how to remove hyperlinks from text in an HTML document using the [RadFlowDocument]({%slug radwordsprocessing-model-radflowdocument%}) from [RadWordsProcessing]({%slug radwordsprocessing-overview%}).

 |Before|After|
 |----|----|